Union of Slavic Forces of Russia: Torgunakov group

 A well-known participant in the movement was Sergei Torgunakov (born 1978) of Novosibirsk, who proclaimed himself Jesus Christ, Quetzalcoatl, Thoth, interim head of Novosibirsk Oblast, head of the oblast's Central Internal Affairs Directorate, head of the judiciary, and legislator.
 In 2011 and 2012, to publish his book The Second Coming of Jesus Christ in 2012, Torgunakov took loans from Alfa-Bank of about 200,000 and 600,000 rubles (in March 2016, prosecutors charged that the loans exceeded 1 million rubles) and other sources.
 After studying "documents on the Internet", he concluded that repayment was not required because "the country [USSR] and its inhabitants were robbed" and Russian rubles were worthless.
 Torgunakov wrote to a bank manager, "Think how many billions of dollars in losses your bank will incur if your clients find out that your bank has filed a lawsuit against Jesus Christ, declaring me a debtor and almost a fraud" and proposed a joint advertising campaign posing as Jesus Christ.
 Refusal was threatened with death and the implementation of the Book of Revelation.
 After Torgunakov sent a number of letters, the judicial system began to deal with his debts.

 He began agitating and propagandizing, meeting with like-minded people and sending letters to bankers and officials.
 Torgunakov promised to make the kingdom of God from the renewed USSR, proclaimed himself "the head of all churches in the world", anathematized Pope Francis, called Vladimir Putin the Antichrist and said that instead of the Bible and the Koran, everyone must obey the 1977 USSR Constitution.
 He demanded that all clergy pass an examination and said that all religious organizations should change to the Russian language and refuse to use frankincense, which he considered the strongest narcotic.
 He threatened opponents with the Last Judgment and the eruption of the Yellowstone supervolcano.

 In early 2015, preparing for a trip to Moscow, Torgunakov was repeatedly refused a room at the Radisson Royal Hotel.
 He finally found a simple room at the Izmailovo Hotel in exchange for labor, since he had no income.

 On November 23, 2015, Torgunakov and Olga Selyutina went to the Novosibirsk police to convey "the last orders of the authorities of the RSFSR" and was committed to a psychiatric hospital with a diagnosis of paranoia.
 Although his doctors said that his "behavior is unpredictable and poses a danger to others", he was discharged in early February 2016.
 Torgunakov wanted to challenge his diagnosis in court and receive from his doctors for each day he was hospitalized.
 He continued his activities as the self-proclaimed interim president of the USSR.

 A "Supreme Soviet of the USSR" group, headed by Valentina Reunova, appeared in 2018.
 Reunova declared Taraskin a usurper.
-The "government of the USSR" (Shefantsov-Radist) group is headed by "general radnik of the Cossacks of Russia" A. Radist, who demands that the Russian Orthodox Church's Yekaterinburg Diocese grant him the freedom to propagandize.
+The "government of the USSR" (Shefantsov-Radist) group is headed by "general radnik of the Cossacks of Russia" A. Radist, who demands that the Russian Orthodox Church's Yekaterinburg Diocese grant the controversial former Schema-Hegumen Sergius the freedom to propagandize.